chidimo/hack-nairaland/README.md

 ## Data Structure

-Every function has its own data structure.
-They are documented here for easy understanding of the program logic.
+The return value of every function has its own data structure.
+They are documented here for better understanding of the program logic.

 ### Functions

 #### `def get_left_right_of_html_br_element(br_element)`

-This function checks a single `html <br>` element and determines if it has texts before and/or after it, then it returns those texts as a `list` of `[before tag, after tag]`
+This function checks a single `html <br>` element and determines if it has texts before and/or after it, then it returns those texts as a `list` of `[content before <br> element, content after <br> element]`

 #### `def join_tuples(list_of_tuples)`

+Joins a list of `(2-tuples)` into a single string.

 #### `format_comments(bs4_comment_block_object)`